First Year Experience Program

 Your First Year Experience at A&S

-The McMicken College of Arts and Sciences offers an innovative yearlong freshmen program for your successful transition to university performance.
-Each student's need is different: the First Year Experience program has many components.
+The College of Arts and Sciences offers an innovative yearlong program for freshmen to help you successfully transition to the university experience.
+Because each student's need is different, the First Year Experience Program has a variety of components.
 With the help of your advisor, you will design a personalized program to meet your needs by choosing one or all of its elements.
-Our goal is to help you become part of UC and McMicken, and keep you excited about learning.
+Our goal is to help you become part of UC and A&S, and keep you excited about learning.

 The "Common Reading"